jacobmmorgan/School-Notes/US History/USH Notes Day 10.md

 - Quickly changed as more people flood California
 - California Chinese population grew (10% California; 1% Nationwide)
 - Targeted by activists, white supremacists, and California state legislature
+-
 ##### Chinese Massacres
 - Chinese Massacre of 1871: 500 white males of Los Angeles attack china town and killed 20 Chinese men.
 Eight were convicted but all sentences were overturned
-- Chico Massacre of 1877: Outside of Chico a group of white men attacked and killed sleeping chinese, four men c
+- Chico Massacre of 1877: Outside of Chico a group of white men attacked and killed sleeping Chinese in Lemm ranch, four men convicted, one served full sentence.